rawanaziz/DNS_DATASET_DL/README.md

 # NEWDS

-this dataset  has been collected by By Arwa Alajlan,Razan Salman,Fatimah Alkubaish and Fai Almuharib This is a metadta:
+This  dataset  has been collected by By Arwa Alajlan,Razan Salman,Fatimah Alkubaish and Fai Almuharib This is a metadta:

 You will find 32001 rows × 2 columns ,this data has been collected from multiple resoucres.